DPCS-team/DPCS/docs/Initial_research.md

 dump and the configuration of the faulting system).
 If further data is required, WER can collect full memory dump, memory dumps from related programs, related files or other data queried from the reporting system.

-WER enables statistics­based­debugging ­ all error data is stored in a single database so programmers can mine the database to improve debugging.
+WER enables statistics¬based¬debugging ¬ all error data is stored in a single database so programmers can mine the database to improve debugging.
 Programmers can sort the buckets and debug the bucket with most report, can find a function that occurs in most buckets and debug that function.
 It also helps with finding causes which are not immediately obvious from memory dumps.

 Short summary of bucketing algorithms